 An enormous diversity of India is found in no country in this entire world.
 Uncovering layers of this land is quite interesting.
-Although formally obtained independence from British ruler with a new border in 1947, its multiculturalism and diversity is magnanimous and expansive, and deep-rooted in its heritage and intense history.
-Its sheer population, massive cultural amalgamation, religious and linguistic variety is unmatched and unequaled to any other nation on earth.
+Although formally obtained independence from the British ruler with a new border in 1947, its multiculturalism and diversity are magnanimous and expansive, and deep-rooted in its heritage and intense history.
+Its sheer population, massive cultural amalgamation, religious and linguistic variety are unmatched and unequaled to any other nation on earth.
 The range of heterogeneity is seen in everything, even to the degree of counting days.
 Imagine a nation with 1.38 billion people, gazillions of religions, and various regions with different date systems?
-We could easily be celebrating a couple of new year day every single month.
+We could easily be celebrating a couple of new year’s days every single month.
 That’s why the national calendar was implemented in 1957.
 Interestingly, even though the Hindu calendar year 2077 was yesterday March 25, 2020, different region celebrates it differently, with their flavor of traditions and rituals.
 However, one common thread that ties everything beautifully is, no matter how or when it is observed, the fundamental meaning is the same – ‘the beginning of the new era’.
 Fascinating…right?

 Follow NewsGram on Twitter to stay updated about the World news.